Samuel-Menear/azure-labs/az-104/lab-05-intersite-connectivity/README.md

 ### PowerShell connectivity testing via Run Command
-Post-peering connectivity was verified from ManufacturingVM using the **Run Command** feature in the portal — no RDP or public IP required.
+Post-peering connectivity was verified from ManufacturingVM using the **Run Command** feature in the portal, no RDP or public IP required.
 The command used:

 ```powershell
 Test-NetConnection <CoreServicesVM private IP> -port 3389